cosmos/developer-portal/tutorials/7-cosmjs/5-create-custom.md

 </CodeGroupItem>
 </CodeGroup>

-When running above command, telescope takes proto-common folder(from args) and proto folder(from config) as input, and generate files in 'gen/src'(defined in the config file, will override outPath in args) folder using a config file.
+When running above command, Telescope takes proto-common folder(from args) and proto folder(from config) as input, and generate files in 'gen/src'(defined in the config file, will override outPath in args) folder using a config file.

 After it's been ran successfully, there'll be a message: